-17.1 Overview
+19.1 Overview

 The Controller Area Network (CAN) module is a serial interface, useful for communicating with other CAN modules or microcontroller devices.
-This interface/protocol was designed to allow communications within noisy environments.
+This interface/ protocol was designed to allow communications within noisy environments.
+The dsPIC30F6010A has two CAN modules.
+The dsPIC30F6015 has only one.

 The CAN module is a communication controller implementing the CAN 2.0 A/B protocol, as defined in the BOSCH specification.
-The module will support CAN 1.2, CAN 2.0A, CAN 2.0B Passive, and CAN 2.0B Active versions of the protocol.
+The module will support CAN 1.2, CAN 2.0A, CAN2.0B Passive and CAN 2.0B Active versions of the protocol.
 The module implementation is a full CAN system.
 The CAN specification is not covered within this data sheet.
 The reader may refer to the BOSCH CAN specification for further details.